Modern Slavery Statement

 As part of the Group’s ongoing programme of review, we may also review or reconsider additional policies, procedures and requirements if appropriate.

 We use the following key performance indicators to measure how effective we have been, to ensure that slavery and human trafficking is not taking place in any part of our business or our supply chain:

-During the last financial year, the Group has launched an online career and personal development platform which is available to all staff and contains online training in anti-slavery which can be accessed at all times.
-In addition to this, the group has produced an anti slavery and human trafficking policy which has been distributed and read by all members of staff through a new online knowledge database.
+During the last financial year, the Group has continued to encourage employees to further their understanding in many areas through our online career and personal development platform.
+This is available to all staff and contains online training in anti-slavery which can be accessed at all times.

 Progress during the previous financial year